 What does Cathedral Bakers’ Income Statement for 2018 tell you about its gross profit vs net profit?

 You can see that the firm’s gross profit is $20,000.

-However, after deducting all the costs that it has incurred this falls to a net profit of $11,000.
+However, after deducting all the costs that it has incurred, this falls to a net profit of $11,000.

-Do you know all of your profits?
+Do you understand all your profits?